saltstack-formulas/napalm-ntp-formula/README.rst

 either running under a `proxy minion <https://docs.saltstack.com/en/develop/ref/proxy/all/salt.proxy.napalm.html>`_, or installing the ``salt-minion`` directly on the network device (if the operating system permits).

+Check the `Salt Formulas instructions <https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_ to understand how to install and use formulas.

 Available states
 ================